Read time 11 minutes

 In this command, the syntax ‘User’ is the username.

-• For Primary mailbox: You can use the below cmdlet to export primary mailboxes to PST.
+- For primary mailbox: You can use the below cmdlet to export primary mailboxes to PST.

 New-MailboxExportRequest -Mailbox <username> -FilePath <pstFilePath>

-The <pstFilePath> syntax refers to the location where the PST file will be stored.
-This command will not create a directory automatically, so you need to ensure that path you’re using exists.
+syntax refers to the location where the generated PST file will be stored.
+No new directory is created when you use this command, so ensure that the path you’re using exists. - For personal Archive mailboxes: Use the below cmdlet to export archive mailboxes to PST

 New-MailboxExportRequest -Mailbox <username> -IsArchive -FilePath <pstFilePath>